Traffic message channel: Singapore

 In June 2006, GEWI Europe GmbH & Co.
 KG released the first TISA certified TMC Location Table for Singapore.
 Its Singapore company, GEWI Asia Pacific Pte.
 Ltd. offered the service.
 The latest location table version 1.3, updated and certified in March 2014, includes the Marina Coastal Expressway, more than 150 car park locations within the Central Business District and downtown areas.
 GEWI's traffic services are available on several models of Smartphones, PAPAGO!, Garmin and TomTom navigation devices, Honda and Toyota in-car navigation systems.

 In Nov 2010, the Land Transport Authority announced the release of the Location Table for Singapore.
 Quantum Inventions offers a traffic data service based on this location table and includes traffic incidents information, traffic speeds, parking availability, weather, road closures, etc. Various brands of GPS systems using the Galactio software provide these dynamic data in the navigation system.

 Slovakia

 There is public RDS-TMC service running in Slovakia.

 "SSC RTVS" – is a free public TMC service transmitting on the network of Slovensky Rozhlas – Radio Slovensko.
 Transmitted content consist mainly of static information – roadworks and closures.
 Information transmitted in this service are shown also on web www.zjazdnost.sk of Slovenska sprava ciest.

-"DECELL (SK)" – was a paid service, which was launched in May 2013 and closed on March 2025.
+"DECELL (SK)" – was a paid service, which was launched in May 2013 and closed in March 2025.
 Messages were transmitted countrywide on the private station Fun Radio.
 Information consists of current traffic situation provided by CE-Traffic a.s and is available exclusively for owners of Garmin navigation devices.

 In September 2018, a new version 4.0 of location tables was issued, covering all highways and all important roads.
 This version replaced older version 3.2 released in 2014.